csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extensions/selenium/Actions.md

 * Actions which interact directly with the web browser, such as _"take a screenshot"_ or _"clear the cookies for the current domain"_.
 * Actions which represent waiting for something, such as _"wait until the progress bar reaches 100%"_ or _"wait until the shopping cart items are visible"_.

+Recall that Screenplay Actions _do something_ without getting any result.
+To interrogate a web page (to observe it in some manner), use [one of the Selenium extension's Questions].
 Below is a summary of each of these actions' usage, with a link to their detailed documentation page.

 [Actions]: ../../../glossary/Action.md
 [a target]: Targets.md
+[one of the Selenium extension's Questions]: Questions.md

 ## Actions that work with targets